TuononenP/TemplateToPdf/README.md

         "total": 69.97
     },
     "filename": "invoice-example"
-}'
+  }' \
+  -o invoice.pdf
 ```

+### Important Notes
+- Use HTTPS endpoint (port 6051) for secure communication
+- Include the `-k` flag to accept self-signed certificates in development
+- Use the `-o` flag to save the PDF output to a file
+- The response will be a binary PDF file
+- Maximum request size is 100MB
+- Response is cached for 1 minute
-The response will be a PDF file with the rendered template.
-The `Content-Disposition` header will include the specified filename with a `.pdf` extension.
+- The `Content-Disposition` header will include the specified filename with a `.pdf` extension

 ### Response Headers
 ```
 Content-Type: application/pdf
 Content-Disposition: attachment; filename=example.pdf
+Cache-Control: public,max-age=60
 ```

-### Notes
+### API Endpoint Details
-- The API endpoint is `POST /api/pdf/generate`
-- The request body must be JSON with the following fields:
+- Method: POST
+- Path: `/api/pdf/generate`
+- Request Body:
   - `template`: HTML template with Handlebars expressions
   - `model`: Data model for the template
   - `filename`: Optional filename for the generated PDF (defaults to "ExamplePDF")
-- The response is a binary PDF file
-- Maximum request size is 100MB
-- Response is cached for 1 minute